Nodal Domains on Surfaces under Perturbation: Upper Semicontinuity, Courant-Sharpness, and Boundary Intersections: Nodal domain count under localised perturbation and applications

 As our next application, we address the problem of prescribing nodal intersections on the boundary of surfaces.
 Before dealing with the more general Theorem \ref{thm: prescription_nodal_intersection_multiple_bdry}, we look at a simpler case of surfaces with one boundary component.
 The following result allows us to prescribe the number of nodal intersections at the boundary of a compact ``flask''.

-\begin{theorem} Let $M$ be a compact Riemannian surface and the boundary $\pa M$ has exactly one component.
+\begin{theorem} Let $M$ be a compact Riemannian surface whose boundary $\pa M$ has exactly one component.
 Given $n \in \mathbb{N}$, there exists a metric $g$ on $M$ such that for some $k\in \NN$ the nodal set of the corresponding Neumann eigenfunction $\varphi_k$ intersects the boundary $\pa M$ exactly $2n$ times. \end{theorem}

-\begin{proof} Note that given $n\in \NN$, there exists some Neumann eigenfunction $u$ of the planar unit disc $\mathbb{D}$ such that $\NNN(u)$ intersects the boundary of the disc at exactly $2n$ points.
-Recall that a disc has a repeated spectrum with multiplicity at most $2$.
-Also, the eigenvalues corresponding to radial eigenfunctions of a disc are simple, and the corresponding nodal sets are radial and do not intersect the boundary.
-Moreover, it is important to note that for any eigenfunction $u$ whose nodal set intersects the boundary at $2n$ points, there exists $\Tilde{u}$ (obtained by applying the rotational isometry to the Laplacian) linearly independent to $u$ such that $\NNN(\tilde{u})$ also intersects the boundary at $2n$ points, and so does any linear combination of $u, \tilde{u}$.